gintool/gin/README.md

 The library dependencies can be found in the build.gradle file.

-If you have multiple JREs on your system, you may need to call something like `export JAVA_HOME="/usr/lib/jvm/java-17-oracle/jre"` as well as `switch-alternatives` to ensure that Gradle uses Java 17.
+If you have multiple JREs on your system, you may need to call something like `export JAVA_HOME="/usr/lib/jvm/java-17-oracle/jre"` as well as `update-alternatives` (Linux) to ensure that Gradle uses Java 17.

+### Important to note

+There are a couple of known issues that should be noted:

+* Gin often has issues when running on one of its dependencies <https://github.com/gintool/gin/issues/55>
+* Gin's profiler will not work with Windows and Java Flight Recorder on Gradle projects

 ### Installing and Building gin